 To do all this, and to train our muscle memory to play what we actually want to play (the piece, up to tempo, with drippingly gorgeous phrasing), we have to embrace the process of learning.

-Of course there are many ways to learn anything, but the point is that we have to focus on the quality of our attention to each step of our learning process.
+Of course, there are many ways to learn anything, but the point is that we have to focus on the quality of our attention at each step of our learning process.
 If we shortcut any one step of the process, it will weaken the end result.

 The Rub (or, “but, but, but…”)